-Additionally, many graduating veterinarians entering general practice find that employers require more experience and proficiency.
-As a result, many specialty practices have started internship programs—once only offered by veterinary schools and universities.
-One year internships enable recent graduates to gain valuable postgraduate training prior to entering general practice or applying to specialty residencies.
-It has been said that a one year rotating internship is equivalent to three years of general practice.
+To meet this need, some specialty practices have started internship programs—previously only offered by veterinary schools and universities.
+It has been said that a one-year rotating internship is equivalent to three years of general practice.

-Applicants must obtain an Idaho veterinary license prior to the start date of their program.
-Interns are employed as WestVet veterinarians and they receive standard benefits such as medical insurance, CE, paid vacation, licensure and liability insurance.
+Upon acceptance, applicants must obtain an Idaho veterinary license prior to the start date.
+Interns are employed as WestVet veterinarians and will receive standard benefits such as medical insurance, CE, paid vacation, licensure, and liability insurance.